What is Manufacturing Factoring?

 Recourse vs. Non-Recourse

 Recourse factoring means your company is liable if your customers default on their invoices.
 In non-recourse factoring, you don’t have to pay if your customers default for specific reasons, as stipulated in the factoring agreement.
-Non-recourse factoring is more expensive, but the added protection might make it worth it.
+Non-recourse factoring is more expensive, but the added protection may make it worthwhile.

 Notification Factoring